tomcritchlow/tomcritchlow.github.io/_posts/2023-04-26-career-maps.md

 ---
 title: What would a map of your career look like?
-subtitle: It only makes in hindsight
+subtitle: It only makes sense in hindsight
 layout: blog
 ---